Josh Allen Player Prop Bets for NFL Week 8 | Buffalo vs. Miami 10/31/2021

 Season Stats

-- He also has 214 rushing yards on 44 carries (with two touchdowns), averaging 35.7 yards per game.
+- He's also contributed on the ground, with 214 rushing yards (35.7 ypg) on 44 carries with two rushing touchdowns.

-- The Bills have thrown the football in 56.4% of their plays from scrimmage this year while running the ball 43.6% of the time.
-This offensive attack ranks fifth in the NFL in points scored.
+- The Bills, who rank fifth in the NFL in points scored, have dropped back to pass 56.4% of the time while running the ball 43.6% of the time.

 - Allen has attempted 49 of his 230 passes in the red zone, accounting for 53.3% of his team's red zone plays.